arkency/posts/posts/2015-09-30-do-you-have-a-framework-for-dealing-with-emergencies.md

 ## A framework

-The best thing you

-* What to do
-* What not to do
+That would be a dream.
+You have a list of things, step-by-step, what to do (and what not to do) in hard times.
+The list is very specific, but at the time it has to give you some level of freedom in designated areas.
+Because handling emergencies is an individual matter.

+In depends very much on you as a programmer and as a developer, your habits, your team and your project.
+There are some hard rules here, like _be verbose_ or _estimate better_.
+However, it's not exhaustive.
+There's always a whole lot of unknowns.

+You should have your own _framework_ for such cases.
+Otherwise you are exposed to cases like this one above.

+We have ours in our newest book, _Responsible Rails_.

 ## Summary

-There are some hard rules how to deal with the accidents, like _be verbose_ or _estimate well_.
-However, it's not exhaustive.
-Handling emergencies is an individual matter.
 Sometimes you can observe that you change the habits during emergency - maybe it's time to reconsider your believing?

 * If you usually TDD, but drop it in emergency times - you don't really trust TDD.